 There was probably more than one forge in Mulbarton - the windmill near the common certainly had its own forge.
-But the building remembered as the blacksmith's shop is an elegant brick building, almost classical in style, which probably dates from 1830.
+But the building remembered as the blacksmith's shop is an elegant brick building, almost classical in style, which was described at auction as 18th Century but more probably dates from around 1830.
 Next-door is Forge Cottage, a fine thatched house which is technically in Bracon Ash parish.
+Described in auction 'blurb' as Tudor, there are exposed beams in the dining room and the building itself is a mix of brick and clay lump.
+With two front doors and two stair-cases, it is likely to have been two dwellings at some stage.

 The smithy and house were part of the estate of the lord of the manor, which in the 1800s and early 1900s was the Steward family.
 They were part of the great sale of the East Carleton Manor Estate in 1920, where they are described in the auction handbook: